 - Add pineapple cubes and cook for another 3-4 minutes.

-- Remove the pan from heat and let the mixture cool.
+- Remove the pan from the heat and let the mixture cool down completely.

-- Add the cooled pineapple mixture in the curd.
+- Add the cooled pineapple mixture to the bowl and mix well.

-- Add roasted cumin powder, black salt, red chilli powder and normal salt and mix well.
+- Add cumin powder, black salt, red chili powder, and salt and mix well.